writtensoftware/writtensoftware.github.io/_posts/2013-07-07-app-wide-configuration-ruby.md

       end
     end

 That's it.
-What we've done is create a "Configuration" class that delegates all method calls to a hidden static OpenStruct member.
+What we've done is create a "Configuration" class that delegates all method calls to a hidden static OpenStruct (@@config).
 You can now cleanly set and read your global config flags like so:

     SomeApp::Configuration.api_key = "some value"